-Jalapeño deviled eggs are a great starter for any party or get together.
+Jalapeño and bacon deviled eggs are a great starter for any party or get together.
 They make the perfect finger food.

 One of my favorite starters to any party are deviled eggs.
 They are pretty synonymous with holidays and potlucks, and this is the perfect time of year for them with all the parties going on.